When considering the motivation behind virtually any action, the most common answer is “to be happy.”

-It’s easy to lose perspective on the things you truly value in the shuffle of everyday life.
+Often we to lose perspective of the things you truly value in the shuffle of everyday life.
 Between work, marriage, kids, friends, running a household and a multitude of other commitments, feeling stressed is sometimes more common than feeling blessed.

 It’s wise to periodically stop and identify “joy stealers.”
 These are the mental exercises that shift your focus from abundance to areas you may be lacking in.

 Striving for more is not a bad thing.
 After all, it’s what pushes people to set goals and work toward achieving them.
 But when you postpone happiness while waiting for something else to come along – a promotion, Mr. or Mrs. Right, or shedding the last 10 pounds – you lose the precious gift of the “here and now.”
 So many people are busy searching for what’s next, or coveting what others have, they don’t appreciate the good things in front of them.

 Here are 5 of the most common joy stealers.
 Which ones are interfering with your happiness today?

 It’s easy to look at someone else and imagine how great their life is while grumbling about what you lack.
 Sometimes jealousy offers clues as to what we feel we are missing.
 For example, if you envy your friend’s job, maybe it’s a sign you need to make some changes in your career.
 If you envy one of your girlfriends for having many close relationships.
 Perhaps it’s time to invest in deeper friendships.

 The fear of inadequacy or not being good enough can ruin your day, career and relationships.
 Take some time to figure out why you are feeling insecure.
 Whose expectations are you trying to live up to?
 It may take professional help, meditation or friends you trust to give you some solid feedback.
 Look for new challenges to boost your confidence.